angelicadietzel/profitable-apps-android-apple/README.md

-# Profitable App Profiles for the App Store and Google Play Markets
+# Profitable Apps for the App Store and Google Play Markets

 ## Table of Contents
 * [Objective](#objective)